 • Against malaria, extract some juice of bilva leaves and flowers and mix 1 teaspoon of both these juices with 1 teaspoon of honey and take 2 times a day.

 • Bilva leaf juice mixed with ginger, oil, black pepper and cumin massaged into the scalp helps with respiratory problems.

 • Consuming Bilva leaves alleviates diseases caused by excess vata and kapha (mucus).

 • According to Swami Sivananda, “The fresh juice of the leaves is given with the addition of black pepper in cases of jaundice, and when diluted with water or honey, this is highly praised remedy in catarrh and feverishness.”

 • The flowers cure diarrhoea, vomiting and thirst, while the gum of the inside pulp of the fruit is an aphrodisiac (kama-vardhani).

 • The root is the most important part of the tree medicinally, after removing the outer skin.
 A preparation made from the root with ginger and toasted rice cures vomiting.
 For the treatment of piles, dysentery and diarrhoea, a preparation is made from the root mixed with the tuberous root of Padha.

-Bilva is also part of the famous 6000-year old Dashamula formula, which is made of ten medicinal roots: Bilva (Aegle marmelos), Agnimantha (Premna mucronata), Shyonaka (Oroxylum indicum), Patala (Stereospermum suaveolens), Gambhari (Gmelina arborea), Brihati (Solanum indicum), Kantakari (Solanum xanthocarpum), Gokshura (Tribulus terrestris), Shalaparni (Desmodium gangeticum), Prishnaparni (Uraria picta).
+The famous 6000-year old Dashamula formula is made of ten medicinal roots: Bilva (Aegle marmelos), Agnimantha (Premna mucronata), Shyonaka (Oroxylum indicum), Patala (Stereospermum suaveolens), Gambhari (Gmelina arborea), Brihati (Solanum indicum), Kantakari (Solanum xanthocarpum), Gokshura (Tribulus terrestris), Shalaparni (Desmodium gangeticum), Prishnaparni (Uraria picta).

 Other practical purposes of Bilva: